HOW TO GET A GOOD NIGHT'S SLEEP

 In the run up to bedtime it is you chance to change the pace.
 The biggest single tip we give to those struggling to sleep is to create a little evening ritual that helps you wind down and drift off to sleep feeling calm and contented.

 Even a fifteen minute wind down at night can act like a pressure valve, helping you make sense of the day and quieten your mind before bed

 Our first choice would be to head straight to the only room in the house with a lock on the door - the bathroom.
 Run yourself a deep warm bath then add music, soft lighting and a generous helping of your favourite relaxing bath oil.
 The soothing effect of a soak in scented, warm water helps to relax muscles and the slight fall in temperature as you step out nudges your body in to sleep mode

 The worst thing you can do when you need to get to sleep but can’t is to lie in bed worrying about it.
 Experts recommend trying to switch your brain in to something mundane - so something like counting sheep, or playing a simple word game is perfect.
 If that doesn’t work - get up, leave your bedroom and do something else to distract yourself.
 Don’t rely on a computer or smartphone screen though, or the blue light it emits will tell your brain it’s time to wake up.
 Better to do something simple but absorbing - like a jigsaw puzzle

-If the lockdown has left you with time on your hands, and if you are anything like us you will be filling it with a project and a bedroom revamp could be just the thing.
+Ready for a Spring Clean?
+If you are anything like us you will be brimming with plans for a bedroom revamp - it could be just the thing to help you spend more time in your sleep zone.
 Make sure you bedroom delivers the level of comfort you need to not just feel comfortable, but also happy in that space.
 Check out our tips for creating the perfect boudoir here